-Each school year, as part of our Youth Media Makers Project, we visit several high schools in Santa Fe, Albuquerque, Española and Taos presenting a documentation of the previous year’s Festival and showing videos and animations created by professionals and local students.
-In the 2016-17 school year we visited 11 schools and hope to increase that number this year.
+Each school year, as part of our Youth Media Makers Project, we visit several high schools in Santa Fe, Albuquerque, Española, Los Alamos and Taos presenting a documentation of the previous year’s Festival and showing videos and animations created by professionals and local students.
+This school year we will have visited 16 schools.
 The goal is to expand the students artistic vocabulary and to encourage them to submit videos to be presented at our main exhibition venue.

 Youth Exhibition Tours

-Last June we gave 15 tours of the Festival’s main exhibition at El Museo Cultural to over 300 youth from the City’s Summer Camp Program, Boys and Girls Clubs and the Rio Grande Charter School.
-In 2018 we hope to boost the number of tours and participating organizations.
+Last June we gave 12 tours of the Festival’s main exhibition at El Museo Cultural to over 300 youth from the City’s Summer Camp Program, Boys and Girls Clubs and school summer programs.
+This year we will be giving 15.
+We hope to add more as the Festival approaches.

-We post an international call for interns.
-For CURRENTS 2017 we received 47 applications and selected 5.
-They were here for 1 month – through install, run of the festival and de-install.
-The interns gained hands on experience and had the chance to interact with media artists from around the world.
-We supplied housing and a stipend.
-In January we will post our intern call for 2018.
+We post an international call for 5 interns.
+They will be here for 1 month – through install, run of the festival and de-install.
+The interns will gain hands on experience and have the chance to interact with media artists from around the world.
+We supply housing and a stipend.